What does “minus” vision mean? How people with poor vision see How people with vision minus 7 see

 This scale can be adjusted depending on the specifics of the disease.

 Today we will talk about what to do if vision is 9.
-If “vision 9” was written on your personal medical card, then “how is it?” - we'll tell you now.
-Speaking in Russian literary language, the patient does not see what is happening after 10 meters, but he is clearly aware of what is happening directly at arm's length.
+If in your personal medical card wrote “vision 9”, then “how is that?” - we'll tell you now.
+Speaking to Russians literary language, then the patient does not see what is happening 10 meters away, but is clearly aware of what is happening directly at arm's length.

-Looking at the above categories, we say with confidence that the patient has very big problems and it is simply impossible to do without surgery, long-term medication and constant inpatient support.
+Looking at the above categories, we can say with confidence that the patient has very big problems even without surgical intervention, long drug treatment and ongoing inpatient support simply cannot be avoided.

 How does a nearsighted person see?
 What's going on with his eyes?
 You will find answers to these and other questions in the article.
-Nearsightedness is a dangerous visual disorder that people have been aware of since the fourth century BC.
-Aristotle himself called this anomaly "myopia", which in Greek means "squint".
-How a nearsighted person sees is described in the article.
+Myopia is dangerous visual disorder, which people knew about as early as the fourth century BC.
+Aristotle himself called this anomaly “myopia,” which translated from Greek means “squinting.”
+How a myopic person sees is described in the article.

 Myopia

 Few people know how a nearsighted person sees.
-When myopia occurs, the individual begins to poorly distinguish between a variety of objects placed further than at arm's length.
-In accordance with medical statistics, myopia is a particularly common ailment among patients over the age of 10 years.
-Every year the number of such people is growing.
+When myopia occurs, the individual begins to have difficulty distinguishing between various objects placed further than at arm's length.
+According to medical statistics, myopia is a particularly common disease among patients over 10 years of age.
+The number of such people is growing every year.

-As a rule, myopia begins to progress from 7 to 13 years and can remain at the last level or further develop, worsening a person’s vision more and more every year.
+As a rule, myopia begins to progress from 7 to 13 years of age and can remain at the last level or develop further, worsening a person’s vision more and more every year.

 Causes

-Do you know how nearsighted people see?
+Don't you know how myopic people see?
 The photo presented in the article demonstrates the abilities of their visual system.

-• An active period of growth, causing a sharp stretching of the muscles of the fundus.
+• An active period of growth, causing a sharp stretching of the fundus muscles.

 • Excessive workload at school.

-• Long pastime in front of the TV, computer, tablet, smartphone.
+• Spending long periods of time in front of the TV, computer, tablet, smartphone.

-• Long reading of books without good lighting.
+• Long periods of reading books without good lighting.

-Many people ask the question, “How does a nearsighted person see?”
+Many people ask the question: “How does a nearsighted person see?”
 It is known that a healthy individual with 100% vision is very rare.
-Indeed, due to various factors, almost all people have slightly impaired vision.
+After all, in view various factors Almost all people have slightly impaired vision.

-How does a healthy person see objects?
+How healthy man sees objects?
 The rays reflected from them pass through the optical structure of the eye and focus the image on the retina.
-With myopia, the rays are focused in front of the retina, so the image reaches it already in a blurry form.
-This happens only when a visually impaired person looks into the distance.
+With myopia, the rays are focused in front of the retina, so the image reaches it in a blurred form.
+This only happens when a person with visual impairment looks into the distance.
 As a result, it allows parallel rays of light to hit the retina.

 Distorted image

-• Disorders of the activity of the optical structure of the eye, which leads to excessive refraction of rays.
+• Disorders of the optical structure of the eye, which leads to excessive refraction of rays.

-• Transformation of the shape of the eyeball (with myopia, the muscles of the fundus of the eye relax, causing the eye to become longer).
+• Transformations in the shape of the eyeball (with myopia, the muscles of the fundus of the eye relax, causing the eye to become longer).

-It should be noted that sometimes one individual has both versions of the disorder of the organs of vision.
+It should be noted that sometimes one individual has both versions of the visual disorder.

 What do they see?

-So, how do short-sighted people see the world?
+So how do nearsighted people see the world?
 This question is not easy to answer.
-Imagine that you cannot focus on the subject and see it blurry, noticing only the contours.
-A similar effect can be compared to the camera settings on a smartphone.
-Indeed, at this moment, at first the picture turns out to be soapy or cloudy.
-Also, when watching a film, the character in the foreground is seen perfectly, and the background is blurred, and the viewer can only distinguish the silhouettes of objects located behind the character.
+Imagine that you cannot concentrate on an object and see it blurry, noticing only its outlines.
+A similar effect can be compared to setting the camera on a smartphone.
+After all, at this moment, at first the picture turns out to be soapy or cloudy.
+Also, when watching a film, the character in the foreground is clearly visible, but the background is blurred, and the viewer can only discern the silhouettes of objects located behind the character.

-This is how myopic people see the world around them without the use of glasses.
-Well, if the patient puts on the glasses prescribed by the attending doctor, he will improve his vision and be able to see everything around him in a natural form.
+This is exactly how myopic people see the world around them without the use of glasses.
+Well, if the patient puts on glasses prescribed by his doctor, he will improve his vision and be able to see everything around him in its natural form.

 This effect is achieved using optical lenses placed in the frame.
-They pass light rays through themselves in the correct form.
-As a result, the resulting image is directly on the retina.
+They transmit light rays through themselves in the correct form.
+As a result, the resulting image appears directly on the retina.

-In addition, optical lenses cause the eye muscles to tighten, as a result of which the patient begins to see better.
-Don't want to suffer vision loss?
-Follow the basic rules for its preservation and contact the optometrist in time.
+Besides, optical lenses cause the eye muscles to tense, which is why the patient begins to see better.
+Don't want to suffer from vision loss?
+Follow the basic rules for preserving it and contact your ophthalmologist on time.

 Vision minus 2

-Let's find out how a nearsighted person sees at minus 2.
-In fact, people with this degree of myopia do not experience significant discomfort.
-A person sees without problems objects placed 1.5 m from him.
-He also easily distinguishes the contours of objects that are a little further away.
-With this severity, the degree of myopia is considered weak.
+Let's find out how a myopic person sees at minus 2.
+In reality, people with this degree of myopia do not experience significant discomfort.
+A person can easily see objects placed 1.5 m away from him.
+He can also easily distinguish the contours of objects located a little further away.
+With the indicated acuity, the degree of myopia is considered weak.

-A person can write and read, work at a computer, navigate in space without using glasses.
-True, such myopia is accompanied by blurring of objects placed far away, a feeling of tension in the eye muscles, and headaches.
+A person can write and read, work at a computer, and navigate in space without using glasses.
+True, such myopia is accompanied by blurriness of objects placed at a distance, a feeling of tension eye muscles, headaches.

-If you have these symptoms, visit an ophthalmologist immediately.
-An experienced doctor will examine you, excluding the development of various parallel pathological processes.
+If you experience these symptoms, immediately visit an ophthalmologist.
+An experienced doctor will examine you, ruling out the development of various parallel pathological processes.

 • genetic predisposition;